JimKnowler/formalmethods-zipcpu-class-verilog/02_zipcpu_formal_verification_course/03_k_induction/README.md

 - A counter that passes BMC but fails induction
     - BMC only tests states where counter is 0 ...
 N (where N is < 65000)
     - induction starts with counter = 65000 (which fails assertions), and finds N steps leading to it where counter<6500 (which pass assertions)
+        - the trap: formal properties are not strict enough, so induction can start in an unreachable state

 ```bash
 $ sby -f counter.sby